corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/writing-a-cordapp.md

 The templates are split into two modules:

 * A `cordapp-contracts-states` module containing the contracts and states.
-* A `cordapp` module containing the remaining classes that depends on the `cordapp-contracts-states` module.
+* A `cordapp` module containing the classes that depends on the `cordapp-contracts-states` module.

-These modules will be compiled into two JARs - a `cordapp-contracts-states` JAR and a `cordapp` JAR - which together represent the Template CorDapp.
+These modules will be compiled into two `.jar`s - a `cordapp-contracts-states` `.jar` and a `cordapp` `.jar`.
+Together, these form the template CorDapp.

 #### Module one: `cordapp-contracts-states`